ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst/Integrations/CONTRIBUTING.md

 	- Test error scenarios as well.
 	- See [VertexTests](../../../tests.OrderCloud.Catalyst.Tests/IntegrationTests/Vertex/VertexTests.cs).
  - Code Style
     - For every public method on the Command class use the `GetValidatedConfig()` method to authenticate.
 It will default to the config provided in the constructor, but safely give priority to any config specified in the method call.
-This supports different suppliers using different credentials, for example.
+This supports use cases like different suppliers using different credentials.
  	- Many of the existing integrations also have a Client class.
 For these integrations the Client class is a pure API wrapper, handling HTTP requests and exceptions.
 Avoid code patterns that lead to creating multiple Http Client objects in memory.
-	- Avoid adding a nuget package for your service's SDK (or nuget packages in general if you can).
+	- Avoid adding a nuget package for your service's SDK (or nuget packages in general).
 Instead, use the Flurl library for RESTful requests.
 This will also keep testing consistient.
     - When you want to make methods or properties `private`, consider using `protected` instead so that client projects can extend your functionality.
-	- Use DateTime.Utc explicitly to keep the project time-zone agnostic.
+	- Use `DateTime.Utc` explicitly to avoid the confusion of local timezones.
 	- Always use the `decimal` type for anything money related.

 ## Approval